k2-fsa/sherpa/docs/source/onnx/android/index.rst

 =======

-In this section, we describe how to build an Android app for with `sherpa-onnx`_.
+In this section, we describe how to build an Android app with `sherpa-onnx`_.

 .. hint::